FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

 `Users & Sets` tab is related to security and permissions.
 We can leave this empty for testing.

- The `Address Space` tab is where the information for constructing the OPC Information Model is stored, and consists of a function that is responsible for invoking the OPC-UA server,
+ The `Address Space` tab is where our server OPC Information Model is constructed, using classes and methods from the [node-opcua sdk](https://node-opcua.github.io/).

+ Breaking down the provided example code for further context, it starts with a function that is responsible for invoking the OPC-UA server,

 ```javascript
   const opcua = coreServer.choreCompact.opcua;
 ```

-the namespace is created,
+and then the namespace is created.

 ```javascript
 const namespace = addressSpace.getOwnNamespace();
 ```

-the data that will be published by the server (which are our random number, flow context variables defined by our function nodes) is defined,
+Further down, the variables that will be published by the server (which are our `isoInput` & `isoOutput` flow context variables) are initialized,

 ```javascript
   this.sandboxFlowContext.set("isoInput1", 0);